Choobeq/japanese-test/README.md

 ## Installation
 The whole project is in 3 files - japanese_test.py, questions.csv, answers.csv.
-The additional file (statistics.csv) is only an example.
+There is also 4th file created when the test is running for the first time.
 Just copy the files to your desired destination and open them in your compilator.

 ## How to use the Japanese Test
-The test is asking only 10 questions.
-Every time it will ask 10 unique questions for each run.
-Also, it will check if the order of the words is correct, but this won't affect the score.
+Start the test and type in your answers.
-After the last question, the score is displayed on the screen and the result with the date and current time is saved to the file 'statistics.csv'
+After the last question, the score is displayed on the screen, and the result with the date and current time is saved to the file 'statistics.csv' so you can analyse your progress later.

 ## Credits
-* Tomasz Wisniewski (me): tsz.wisniewski@gmail.com
+* Tomasz Wisniewski: tsz.wisniewski@gmail.com
 * Wiktor Wisniewski